-For the purposes of this discussion, we will focus on three popular types of assessment: diagnostic, formative, interim and summative.
+For the purposes of this discussion, we will focus on three popular types of assessment: diagnostic, formative, and summative.
 Assessments are often defined as much by their function as their form.
 We will briefly discuss some distinguishing features of each, highlighting what they can do, and just as importantly, what they cannot do.
 We will then discuss how this assessment system can be incorporated into a classroom setting where the balance between ideals must be weighed against the practical constraints of the classroom dynamic.

 Why Assessment of Comprehension Is Important

 Some may wonder why we need to assess reading comprehension in the first place.
 Most teachers will tell you their students differ in terms of their experiences, interests, and levels of accomplishment.
 By assessing students throughout the school year, teachers develop a better understanding of their students, including their strengths and areas for improvement.

 Before delving further into the assessment of comprehension, it is important to define reading comprehension.
 Gough and Tunmer’s (1986) Simple View of Reading is a prominent theory of reading development, which contends that students become readers when they can marshal the skills to decode words while simultaneously drawing on their knowledge of language for reading comprehension.